jomasego/specialist-work-recommendations/data/knowledge_base/05_dispute_resolution.md

 ## The Dispute Process

 1.  **Notification:** The other party will be notified that a dispute has been filed and will have a chance to respond.
-2.  **Mediation (Optional but Encouraged):** A Shakers dispute specialist may initially try to mediate between both parties to reach a mutual agreement.
+2.  **Mediation (Optional but Encouraged):** A Makers dispute specialist may initially try to mediate between both parties to reach a mutual agreement.
 3.  **Evidence Review:** The dispute specialist will review all evidence submitted by both the client and the freelancer.
 They may ask for additional information or clarification.
 4.  **Decision:** Based on the evidence and our platform policies, the dispute specialist will make a decision.
 This decision may include:
     *   A full or partial refund to the client.